samathaluca/new-lazycamp/test.md

 This was an attempt at defensive design to reduce the potential for fraudulent reclaims to stripe.

+the deleting of all products with the same id was an issue

 Bugs-

+Bugs the display of datepicker in old safari version

 The delete function is not working for the campspot unless superuser.
 Check view and admin authorisation. may be incompatibility between campspots added in gitpod and in heroku. may be to access admin and remove all recently added campspots and products as first check.

 image kit works perfectly in girpod but not work with s3 buckets not very user friendly message when two camppot bookings for the same site on the same date are added

+orders are being replicated in the profile and admin section.
+This is caused by the webhook handler.
+Temporary message to user stating that they will only be charged once.

 realised no easy access to the event management product/add page.
 Code had already been added to the product view and templates had been made.